This post may contain affiliate links, which help keep this content free. (Full disclosure)

 This lupini beans recipe is the ultimate answer to satisfying salty snack cravings in a healthy way!
 I’m going to teach you how to cook lupini beans for a snack, full of zesty flavors from chili and lime, plus several other variations if that combo isn’t your thing.

-This recipe can be made 2 ways – in the oven or in the air fryer.
+This recipe can be made 2 ways – in the oven (like my roasted chickpeas) or in the air fryer.
 If you have an air fryer, it’s also great for many other things, from tender air fried chicken legs to crisp air fryer bacon… browse out all my low carb air fryer recipes here.

 What Are Lupini Beans?